Israel says Iran launched more missiles after ceasefire started. Iranian military denies that

 There are roughly 700,000 American citizens, most of them dual U.S.-Israeli citizens, believed to be in Israel.

 Gambrell reported from Dubai, United Arab Emirates, and Lidman reported from Tel Aviv, Israel.
-Associated Press writers Josef Federman in Jerusalem, Qassim Abdul-Zahra in Baghdad, Abby Sewell in Beirut and Amir Vahdat in Iran contributed to this report.
+Associated Press writers David Rising in Dubai, Josef Federman in Jerusalem, Qassim Abdul-Zahra in Baghdad, Abby Sewell in Beirut and Amir Vahdat in Iran contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.